WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 "response"

-: A map from response header field names to values, encoded as byte strings ({{!RFC7049}}, section 2.1).
+: A map from lowercase response header field names to their values, encoded as byte strings ({{!RFC7049}}, section 2.1).
 The response header fields MUST include one pseudo-header field (Section 8.1.2.1 of {{!RFC7540}}):

   * `':status'`: The response's 3-digit status code (Section 6 of
     {{!RFC7231}}]).